close print view

 - The livestock and dairy sector has the greatest direct economic impact at $4.73 billion.
 This sector is followed by the vegetable sector at $673.5 million, the nursery and landscape sector at $621.2 million, the fruit sector at $337.9 million, and Field crops (wheat, dry beans, soybeans, and sugar beets, hay) account for more than $100 million in direct economic activity.
 (Source: MSU The Economic impact of Michigan's Food and Agriculture System)

-- In 2010, Michigan exported more than $1.75 billion of agricultural products to Canada, Mexico, Japan, Korea, China and Taiwan.
+- In 2013, Michigan exported more than $3.2 billion of agricultural products to Canada, Mexico, Japan, Korea, China, Taiwan and more.
 Soybean and soy products were Michigan's largest export commodity in 2010 and valued at $588.7 million.

 - There are about 10 million acres of farmland in Michigan, and the state is home to nearly 55,000 farms averaging 182 acres each.
 More than 32 percent of the state's total farmland is in some form of preservation agreement.